gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

     display.scroll('Hi')

-Strings can be in double quotes :
+Strings can be in double quotes like "Hello" :

 .. code-block:: python